Infant Mortality Rate, by Leading Causes of Death

 Download & Other Tools

 - Definition: Number of deaths among children under age 1 per 1,000 live births, by five leading causes of infant death in California (e.g., in 2013-2015, there were 1.1 infant deaths due to birth defects among California infants was 1 death per 1,000 live births in California).

 - Data Source: California Dept. of Public Health, Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Sept.
 2017).

-- Footnote: Figures are presented as rates over three-year periods.
-Leading causes of death were derived from the 2013 statewide mortality data using the categories listed in this report.
-It is important to note that leading cause of death in the U.S. differs from California.
-In the U.S., Accidents (0.3 per 1,000 live births in 2011-2013) surpasses Newborns Affected by Complications of Placenta, Cord, and Membranes as the fifth leading cause of death.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 infant deaths from a given cause.
+- Footnote: Data are presented as rates over three-year periods.
+Leading causes of death were derived from 2015 statewide mortality data using categories from the National Center for Health Statistics.
+County-level data reflect the county of residence, not the county in which the birth or death occurred.
+The notation S refers to data that have been suppressed because there were fewer than 20 infant deaths for that cause.
 N/A means that data are not available.

 - Measures of Infant Mortality on Kidsdata.org